arayabrain/optinist-for-server/docs/installation/users/linux.md

 #### Install gcc, g++

-- For install CaImAn, you need to install gcc and g++.
+- For installing CaImAn, you need to install gcc and g++.

 ```bash
 sudo apt install gcc g++